 Nepal lies between India and Tibet, among the Himalayan mountains.
 It is a country of mountains and valleys.
-The tallest mountain in the world, Mount Everest, is in Nepal.
-And there are several other mountains nearly as high.
+The tallest mountain in the world, the Mount Everest, is in Nepal.
+And there are several other mountains nearly as high as the Mount Everest.
 When mountaineers try to climb Mount Everest, they take the help of the Sherpas, who live in these mountains, to carry heavy loads and to act as guides.